 Mount Seymour is the closest to downtown Vancouver. has 4 chair lifts, 5 terrain parks, a tube park, snowshoeing and toboggan area.
 It has 40 marked runs, about half of which are available for nigth skiing.

 Grouse Mountain features 33 Ski and Snowboard runs, 15 night runs, 4 chairlifts and 6 terrain parks.
 Single Lift Tickets include access to the Skyride, chairlifts and mountaintop activities.
-Lift Ticket valid for one uphill and downhill ride on the Skyride in the same day.
+A Lift Ticket valid for one uphill and downhill ride on the Skyride in the same day.
+Grouse mountain is one of the best places for an overall local ski hill experience.

 7. Go ice-skating on Robson Square

-Robson Square is in the heart of the downtown, buzzing with life in any season, and it has a free outdoor skating rink that’s set up from December to February.
+Robson Square Vancouver’s ice rink in the heart of the downtown, buzzing with life in any season, and it has a free outdoor skating rink that’s set up from December to February.
 Bring your own skates or you can rent them on site!

 8. Visit the Festival of Lights in VanDusen Botanical Garden